benedikt-wueller/bezier-spline-kotlin/README.md

 **Note**: The examples are written in Kotlin, because this is the original code.
 Obviously, everything can be implemented using Java as well.

-First you need to create a implementation of `NumberHelper` for your number type.
+First you need to create an implementation of `NumberHelper` for your number type.
 This class is used to provide the required mathematical functions for generic number calculations.

 ```kotlin